Prosperna/prosperna-knowledge-base/docs/product/merchant/products/inventory/moq_prd.md

 - When merchant enables MOQ with specific value: all cart items validated against new MOQ
 - Items with quantity < new MOQ show validation errors
-- Items with quantity >= new MOQ remain valid
+- Items with quantity greater than or equal to new MOQ remain valid

 **BR-21: MOQ Value Changed Scenario**

 - When merchant changes MOQ value (e.g., from 5 to 10): all cart items re-validated
 - Items previously valid may become invalid if quantity < new MOQ
-- Items invalid may become valid if quantity >= new lower MOQ
+- Items invalid may become valid if quantity becomes greater than or equal to new lower MOQ

 #### 3.5.3 Scenarios